Frequently Asked Questions

 Do I need a referral from my doctor before attending Physical Therapy?

-In Virginia, you do not need a doctor’s referral to see a physical therapist; the state allows for direct access to physical therapy services, meaning you can seek evaluation and treatment directly from a physical therapist.
+In Virginia, you do not need a doctor’s referral to see a therapist; the state allows for direct access to Physical Therapy services, meaning you can seek evaluation and treatment directly from a therapist.

 What do I need to wear or bring with me?